snastase/snastase.github.io/_pages/talks.md

 ---
 ## Conference presentations

+**Nastase, S. A.** (2024, February). *Learning a shared linguistic space for transmitting our thoughts to others.* Talk presented at the annual meeting of the American Association for the Advancement of Science (AAAS), Denver, CO.

 Chen, Y., Zada, Z., Mentch, J., Rice, R., & **Nastase, S. A.** (2023, November). *Modeling the content of event representations along the cortical hierarchy during natural vision*.
 Poster presented at the annual meeting of the Society for Neuroscience, Washington, DC.

 Han, J., Gobbini, M. I., Haxby, J. V., & **Nastase, S. A.** (2023, November). *Representational geometries supporting social action understanding in natural vision*.
 Poster presented at the annual meeting of the Society for Neuroscience, Washington, DC.